-At Cats Protection when we rehome cats and kittens, we work hard to find the perfect match between pet and owner – a match that will best-suit both parties’ circumstances.
-If you are considering starting a brand new life with an indoor cat, there are a number of important factors to consider.
+At Cats Protection, when we rehome cats and kittens, we work hard to find the perfect match between pet and owner that will best suit everyone.
+If you are considering getting an indoor cat, there are a number of important factors to consider.

 Is it cruel to keep a cat indoors?

-Ideally all cats would have access to outdoors to express their natural behaviours.
-However we also know that, like humans, cats are individuals with varying needs and preferences.
+Ideally all cats would have the choice to access the outdoors to express their natural behaviours.
+However, we also know that, like humans, cats are individuals with varying needs and preferences.
 Some cats love going outside, while some barely put a paw through the cat flap.
-It’s recommended that some cats are kept indoors for their own benefit, such as blind cats or those with a medical condition such as Feline Immunodeficiency Virus (FIV), which have to be kept indoors and are only allowed outside in an impenetrable garden or safe run.
+It’s recommended that some cats are kept indoors for their own benefit, such as blind cats or those with a medical condition such as feline immunodeficiency virus (FIV).

 How do I keep my indoor cat safe?

 Given that a house cat isn't as familiar with their neighbourhood as one that spends time outside, ensuring your cat is microchipped maximises your chances of being reunited with them if they do get lost.
 Neutering, meanwhile, means your cat is less likely to get serious diseases through mating and reduces the chance of males spraying.
-Read more about the benefits in our post: Why should I neuter my cat?
+Find out more about microchipping and discover the benefits of neutering.

 If you need to keep your moggy indoors, you’ll need to ensure your property is set up to accommodate them.
 This includes taking care when entering and exiting the building and screening open windows and doors in order to prevent escape.